 The fixative molecules have a positive charge, whereas most dye molecules have a negative charge.
 As a result, the dye fixative may be used to bond the dyes in place.

 Fixatives, on the other hand, have two major disadvantages.
-For one thing, clothing treated with a colour fixative are more susceptible to fading from light sources.
-Second, the colour fixative might be carcinogenic.
+For one thing, clothing treated with a color fixative is more susceptible to fading from light sources.
+Second, the color fixative might be carcinogenic.

 Sort With Similar Colors

-Of course, this requires additional work and planning, but it is the most effective approach to avoid colour stains.
-Hues may still bleed, but if you wash with comparable colours, it won’t be visible.
+Of course, this requires additional work and planning, but it is the most effective approach to avoid color stains.
+Hues may still bleed, but if you wash with comparable colors, it won’t be visible.

 Consider friction as a way to keep your clothes from bleeding.
 Clothing bleeds and fades as a result of friction.

 To begin, use a mild cycle.
-This will reduce friction and abrasion, eliminating the chance of colour leakage, especially in cold cycles.
+This will reduce friction and abrasion, eliminating the chance of color leakage, especially in cold cycles.
 Also, make sure the washing machine isn’t overloaded.

 Second, turn your garments inside out and wash them.
 This prevents the clothing from fading on the exterior.

 Heavy and fragile clothing should be washed separately.
-Heavy clothing might cause more friction in the washing machine, causing colours to migrate to sensitive goods.
+Heavy clothing might cause more friction in the washing machine, causing colors to migrate to sensitive goods.

 FAQs About Stopping Clothes From Bleeding